UITBU/CISHack-UITBU/README.md

 React Native Expo
 React Native Elements
 React Navigation

-Setps to clone this project
+Setps to run this project

 ## Step 1
 First of all you will need to install and configure Android SDK.
 Follow the Building Projects with Native Code section in this official guide.